 In this post, we’ll be referring to recreational bones.

 All in favor for giving your dog real bones

 Advocates of real bone chewing believe large, raw and meaty bones (bones with pieces of meat still attached) are a viable option for satisfying a dog’s natural urge to chew.
-Gnawing on a recreational bone occupies your dog’s attention, keeps his chewing (masticatory) muscles strong, stimulates saliva production and helps clean his teeth.
+Gnawing on a recreational bone occupies your dog’s attention, keeps its chewing (masticatory) muscles strong, stimulates saliva production and helps clean their teeth.

 Dog owners and veterinarians who support real bone chewing do not, however, recommend giving bones that have been cooked in any way.
 Cooked bones are known to splinter more readily than raw bones (although in the mouths of a large dog, raw bones may also splinter).
 If bone slivers or shards are swallowed, they can damage the esophagus (throat), stomach and intestines.

 Opponents of real bone chewing tend to believe it’s never a good idea to give dogs bones, whether cooked or raw, because the risks for harm outweigh any benefits.
 Veterinarians frequently see and treat a number of health issues associated with bone chewing, ranging from one or more broken teeth to a life-threatening intestinal blockage that requires emergency surgery.
 These bone chewing-related problems are why many veterinarians believe giving real bones to dogs is simply not worth the risks:

 - Cuts of the gums, tongue or cheeks — Sharp bone edges, especially those associated with chicken, cooked, sawed and rib bones, can cut the inside mouth of a zealous chewer.
 While some cuts may be minor, others can be serious, requiring a trip to the veterinary clinic for antibiotics and, potentially, surgical care.